chicks-net/quote-file/README.md

 Favorite quotes
 ---------------

-Here are some of my favorite quotes of all time.
+These are some of my favorite quotes of all time.

 > Free software isn't free, but expensive software is expensive.

-I heard that at Usenix in San Antonio and I've used it as my email signature for several years.
+I heard that at [Usenix](https://www.usenix.org/) in San Antonio and I've used it as my email signature for several years.

 > The great thing about standards is there are so many to choose from.

 I say this every week it seems.
 It applies to so many areas of technology.
+Thankfully the same idea has now been immortalized by [xkdc](http://xkcd.com/927/).

 Good quotes
 -----------